IBM/powerai-counting-cars/README.md

 ## Learn more

-* **Artificial Intelligence Code Patterns**: Enjoyed this Code Pattern?
-Check out our other [AI Code Patterns](https://developer.ibm.com/technologies/artificial-intelligence/).
+* **Artificial intelligence code patterns**: Enjoyed this code pattern?
+Check out our other [AI code patterns](https://developer.ibm.com/technologies/artificial-intelligence/).
-* **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our Code Pattern videos
+* **AI and data code pattern playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our code pattern videos
 * **PowerAI**: Get started or get scaling, faster, with a software distribution for machine learning running on the Enterprise Platform for AI: [IBM Power Systems](https://www.ibm.com/us-en/marketplace/deep-learning-platform)

 ## License